amithmurthy/MSc-Thesis-A-Lightweight-IDS-for-IoT-based-Smart-Building/README.md

 * Classification models & Validation:

     * Classification models are device-specific and are instantiated in ModelDevice() by passing in 'train'.
 Anomaly detection semantics, such as cluster boundary, number of clusters/ finding optimal clusters, distance function (e.g., euclidean/manhattan) etc, can be configured in class constructor.
-    * Anomalies are validated by converting [attack flow timestamps](https://iotanalytics.unsw.edu.au/attack-data) into the configured time scale window from preprocessing.
+    * Anomalies are validated by converting [attack flow timestamps](https://iotanalytics.unsw.edu.au/attack-data) into the configured time scale window from preprocessing stage to accurately compute classification model performance.

 * Misc: